Florida Gators Legend Steve Spurrier Remembers Hula Bowl as First Time with Black Teammates

 "Here at Florida we were all white, and the SEC, we were all white then, unfortunately," said Spurrier.

 Spurrier had been a precision-passing quarterback in the SEC before throwing the ball was considered a reliable weapon.
-At the top it was a run-the-ball-and-play-defense league to its core, embodied conspicuously by Bear Bryant's rugged teams at Alabama.
-Because of that running heritage Spurrier set nearly every passing record the Gators had, electrifying crowds with the on-target deep ball and lightning-strike touchdowns from anywhere on the field.
+At the top it was a run-the-ball-and-play-defense league to its core, embodied best by Bear Bryant's rugged teams at Alabama.
+Because of that running heritage, Spurrier set nearly every passing record the Gators had, electrifying crowds with the on-target deep ball and lightning-strike touchdowns from anywhere on the field.

 During his three seasons competing in the SEC, Spurrier also earned the reputation of a Magic Man, almost always playing his best football in the Gators’ biggest games.
-On eight separate Saturdays over the course of his career he would Florida back from behind in the final quarter on the way to victory.
+On eight separate Saturdays over the course of his career he would rally Florida back from behind in the final quarter on the way to victory.
 If Spurrier had the ball and the Gators were trailing by less than a field goal, the money was on Spurrier to carry the team to the winner’s circle.

 "Blindfolded, with his back to the wall, with his hands tied behind him, Steve Spurrier would be a two-point favorite at his own execution," was how newspaper columnist John Logue described it in the Atlanta Constitution.

-Evidence of that glory-decked career decorated the walls at Spurrier's new restaurant in Gainesville, Florida, where his 1966 jersey, helmet, and black kicking shoe—the one he laced up after waving off the team’s real kicker in order to boot home a forty-yard, game-winning field goal against Auburn himself—are enshrined in a giant glass case.
+Evidence of that glory-decked career decorated the walls at Spurrier's new restaurant in Gainesville, Florida, where his 1966 jersey, helmet, and black kicking shoe—the one he laced up after waving off the team’s full-time kicker in order to boot home a forty-yard, game-winning field goal against Auburn himself—are enshrined in a giant glass case.
 A photo of the kick hangs from a pillar and captures Spurrier, head down, perfect straight-on form, at the moment he makes contact with the ball.

 At that moment I half-jokingly asked if there were any other halls of fame that might want to add his photograph to their walls.